 FirstBank Promotes Saving Money with “Fall into Savings” Event Series

-/EIN News/ -- PHOENIX, Ariz., Sept.
+/EIN News/ -- PALM DESERT, California, Sept.
 30, 2019 (GLOBE NEWSWIRE) -- FirstBank, one of the nation’s largest privately held banks with a focus on “banking for good,” is providing free food and treats to the public during its “Fall into Savings” event series.
 Every Saturday in October (starting Oct.
 5 through Oct.
 26) select FirstBank branches will showcase local restaurants and food retailers from 10 a.m.-11:30 a.m.

-“Fall into Savings is a celebration of saving money while indulging in your favorite weekend foods from well-known, award-winning vendors,” said Bryce Lloyd, Phoenix Market President for FirstBank.
-“As the bank known for giving back, we’re proud to offer this fun event series to support local businesses and encourage folks to adopt best practices for saving money.”
+“As we start closing in on the end of the year, it’s a good time for individuals and families to look at their savings goals,” said Brian Holcombe, California Market President for FirstBank.
+“We hope that our Fall into Savings events will help inspire our customers and the public to adopt best practices for saving money.”

 FirstBank, which also provides weekly money saving and financial health tips and tricks, hired multiple reputable local businesses/business customers to provide free food and drink items – from warm lattes to handcrafted healthy sandwiches.
 Events are first come, first served, while supplies last.